mbodenhamer/yatr/docs/yatrfile.rst

 Mapping Macros
 --------------

 In addition to list macros, yatr also supports the use of mapping macros.
-To define such a "mapping macro", simply use YAML mapping syntax in the macro definition.
+To define such a "mapping macro", simply use YAML dictionary syntax in the macro definition.
 For example, consider the following yatrfile:

 .. literalinclude:: ../tests/test13.yml
    :language: yaml